|

 Ligaments of the Hip Joint

-The ligaments surrounding the joint (the ischiofemoral, iliofemoral, and pubofemoral ligaments) make up the joint capsule of the hip and help control the movement of the hip.
+The ligaments surrounding the joint (the ischiofemoral, iliofemoral, and pubofemoral ligaments) make up the joint capsule of the hip and help control movement of the hip.

 The ischiofemoral ligament attaches to the ischium of the pelvis and the intertrochanter line of the femur.

 The iliofemoral ligament is the strongest ligament in the body and is an upside down "Y" shape.
 It starts at the anterior inferior iliac spine and the rim of the acetabulum and attaches to the anterior side of femur.
 It splits to join at both the neck of the femur and further down along the shaft, giving the ligament its "Y" formation.
-The iliofemoral ligament strengthens the hip and helps to prevent the joint from hyperextension.
+The iliofemoral ligament strengthens the hip and helps prevent the joint from hyperextension.

 The pubofemoral ligament starts at the superior ramus of the pubis and attaches to the intertrochanteric line of the femur.